jsinger67/parol/book/src/ParGrammar.md

 %grammar_type 'LL(k)'
 ```

-You have the option to use LALR(1) grammar type this way.
+You can define the grammar type as LALR(1) this way:

 ```parol
 %grammar_type 'LALR(1)'
 ```

-## Case sensitivity
+## Case Sensitivity

-Non-terminals are treated case sensitive, i. e. "list" and "List" are different symbols.
-But it is
+Non-terminals are treated as case-sensitive, i.e., "list" and "List" are different symbols.
+However,
-not encouraged to rely on this in your grammar definition.
-It is much better to keep a consistent
+it is not recommended to rely on this in your grammar definition.
+It is much better to keep
-style on casing in your description.
+capitalization consistent throughout your grammar.

 ## Sections

-`parols`'s input language consists of two sections divided by the `%%` token.
-Above there are
+`parol`'s input language consists of two sections divided by the `%%` token.
+Above it are
-declarations of which only the first `%start` declaration is mandatory.
-It declares the start symbol
+declarations, of which only the first `%start` declaration is mandatory.
+It declares the start
-of your grammar.
+symbol of your grammar.
-The second section below the `%%` token contains the actual grammar description in form of several
+The second section below the `%%` token contains the actual grammar description in the form of
+several
 productions.
 At least one production must exist.

-## The start symbol
+## The Start Symbol

 It is important to note that the start symbol of the grammar must always be declared with the
 `%start` declaration.
 It is the very first declaration in the PAR file.